-Welcome to the 2024-2025 school year at Orlando Science Charter Schools K-8 Campus!
-We are thrilled to embark on a new beginning and a new future with you.
+Welcome to the 2025-2026 school year at Orlando Science Charter Schools K-8 Campus.
+We are thrilled to embark on a new year with you.
 Our administrative team and staff are excited to provide you with the best possible learning climate.

 Education is a shared responsibility, and the successful operation of our school depends on the cooperation of everyone involved: students, parents, and staff.
-Our mission is to create a partnership among all members to make our school a place where we can work and have fun together in harmony.
+Our mission is to create a partnership among all members to make our school a place where we can work, learn, and have fun together in harmony.

 At Orlando Science Schools, we pride ourselves on providing a safe and orderly environment conducive to learning.
 Our faculty and staff are eager to share their expertise in academics, special programs, and extracurricular activities.
-We encourage you to get involved and become an active participant in our school through classes, clubs, and activities.
+We encourage you to get involved and become an active participant in our school through classes, clubs, activities, and volunteering.